haraldrudell/ECMAScript2049/workspace/packages/es2049scripts/README.md

   source-directory default: ./configes
   target-directory default: ./config
   args…  Any command with arguments to be launched on transpile complete</code></pre>
+<p>Note om Rollup: rollup reading fo configuraiton files does not support generators, therefore not async or dynamic imports.
+This means one cannot include ECMAScript containing generators for parsing, even if those are not used.</p>

 <h2>Internal Triple-Transpile</h2>
 <h3>Compiling ZeroTranspiler</h3>